Dr. Michael J. Boyle

-Dr. Boyle earned a Ph.D. in zoology from the University of Hawaii at Manoa in 2010.
-He is a marine biologist specializing in the developmental biology of marine invertebrates, with a focus on molecular, genetic, and microscopical approaches.
-His research career includes postdoctoral fellowships at the Smithsonian Marine Station in Florida and the Smithsonian Tropical Research Institute in Panama.
-From 2015 to 2022 he led the Life Histories Program as a Principal Investigator at the Smithsonian Marine Station.
-Dr. Boyle joined the Institute for Creation Research in 2022 as a research scientist and oversees the biology, molecular biology, and microscopy laboratories.
-He has authored over 35 peer-reviewed publications, contributed to several scientific books, and serves as editor of the upcoming Atlas of Marine Invertebrate Larvae, 2nd edition (2025).
+Dr. Boyle earned a Ph.D. in zoology from the University of Hawaii at Manoa in 2010, where his research centered on the developmental biology of marine invertebrates.
+His specializations include embryology, molecular biology, and microscopy.
+He completed postdoctoral fellowships at the Smithsonian Marine Station (SMS) in Florida and the Smithsonian Tropical Research Institute in Panama.
+From 2015–2021, he was a staff biologist and principal investigator of the Life Histories Program at the SMS.
+Dr. Boyle then joined the Institute for Creation Research in 2022 as a research scientist, where he now oversees the biology, molecular biology, and microscopy laboratories.
+He has authored over 40 peer-reviewed publications, contributed to scientific books, and is lead editor of a symposium volume (ISBS2) and Atlas of Marine Invertebrate Larvae, 2nd edition (2025).

 ICR articles by Dr. Boyle